Creative Partnerships Awards

 Great things happen when the arts, philanthropy and business work together.

-Nominations for the 2020 Creative Partnerships Awards have closed and the winners will be announced later in the year.
+Nominations for the 2022 Creative Partnerships Awards are now closed.
+The recipients will be announced in late October 2022.

-The Creative Partnerships Awards celebrates exemplary individuals from Australia’s philanthropy, business and arts sectors who show leadership in private giving, philanthropy and business partnerships with the arts.
+The Creative Partnerships Awards celebrates exemplary individuals from Australia’s philanthropy, business and arts sectors who show leadership in private giving and business partnerships with the arts.

 Before you start your nomination, please read the Creative Partnerships Awards criteria.